vodor/hiring-engineers/answers.md

 You can learn more about tags and their uses by navigating here: https://docs.datadoghq.com/guides/tagging/

  ## Install a database on your machine (MongoDB, MySQL, or PostgreSQL) and then install the respective Datadog integration for that database.
-We offer several ready to use integrations.
+Datadog offer several ready to use integrations.
 You can find the full list of available integrations form your Datadog website (https://app.datadoghq.com).
 You can find the available metrics for each service by clicking on the name of the service and choosing the Metric tab.

+Below is a guide to a simple MySQL inetegration.

-1. After logging on to the UI, use the left hand side menu bar to navigate to Integrations and click on Integrations.
+1. After logging on to the Datadog UI, use the left hand side menu bar to navigate to Integrations and click on Integrations.
 2. Search for the name of the service, or scroll through to find it.
 3. Once you selected MySQL click on the Configuration tab.
 4. You will need to create a datadog user on your MySQL server and assign permissions to it as per your requirements.